 - Surveillance in patientswith Peutz Jegher’s syndrome

-Known small bowel strictures (significant narrowings) are a relative contraindication to video capsule endoscopy.
-In such circumstances other investigations such as conventional small bowel imaging (X-ray tests) and/or a ‘patency capsule` may be performed first to reduce this risk.
+Known small bowel strictures (significant narrowings) are a contraindication to video capsule endoscopy.
+In such circumstances other investigations such as conventional small bowel imaging (X-ray tests) may be performed first to reduce this risk.

-Capsule endoscopy is a very safe test.
+All forms of capsule endoscopy are very safe and painless tests.
 Unlike other endoscopy tests an instrument is not inserted into your bowel and sedating drugs are not needed.
+These are therefore the safest and most comfortable tests to investigate any part of the bowel.

 There is a small risk (about 1%) of ‘capsule retention` with the higher risk (of about 3%) in those patients with suspected or known Crohn’s disease.
 In the majority of patients where the capsule is retained (defined as the capsule remaining within the body for more than two weeks after the test) the patient will not develop any symptoms and the capsule will eventually be passed.
 A small proportion of patients will develop symptoms of intestinal obstruction and require admission to hospital for medical treatment.